zizekuros/n8n-fly/README.md

 - Your n8n instance will be available at `${APP_NAME}.fly.dev` by default
 - For higher workloads, consider using PostgreSQL instead of SQLite
 - Backup your volume regularly as it contains all your workflows and data
+- **⚠️ Running this setup will incur Fly.io costs** - monitor your usage and consider pausing when not needed

 ## Support